 Once the source-level information is extracted and mapped to the appropriate target term (or composition of target terms, cf. the guidelines in Section 3), it is interpreted by the debugger.
-To step through the source code instead of the target code, the controller part of the debugger checks for the presence of a meta-information call at the level of the translated program (Hint 1), and displays a trace step accordingly.
-In particular, it is responsible for locating the name and execution counter of the target goal in the nodes corresponding to this goal, and for replacing it with the related symbolic information, e.g., the name and the counter of the source-level goal associated with this target goal (Hint 2).
-Note that if a source-level goal maps to a composition of goals, the controller will behave as if only one step occurs, hiding the underlying target goals in the trace display either until another annotated goal is encountered, or until the last target-level goal has been (silently) executed.
-The information necessary to this source-level step is stored, in order to refer to it in a later step (e.q., exit or failure
+To step through the source code instead of the target code, the debugger is equipped with a meta-controller, which checks the presence of a meta-information call at the level of the translated program, and displays a trace step accordingly.
+In particular, it is responsible for locating the name of the target goal in the source nodes corresponding to this goal.
+Since the compiler provides the source code information as a Prolog term, this localization is straightforward.
+When a goal invoked in the debugger has not been annotated (with \$goal_info), the meta-controller looks into the last \$clause_info meta-annotation, and looks for the name of this goal inside this meta-annotation.
+Otherwise, the standard, expanded debug information is displayed.